-WordPress provides site owners with two content publishing types: Pages and Posts.
+WordPress provides website owners with two content publishing types: WordPress Pages and WordPress Posts.

-To learn about the difference between using WordPress Posts and WordPress Pages to publish content online, see the article below:
+To learn about the differences between using Posts and Pages to publish your content online, see this article:

-WordPress Posts are what you will mostly use when writing and publishing new content in WordPress …
+WordPress Posts are the content type that you will mostly use for writing and publishing new content to your website or blog …

 Follow the steps below to create a new WordPress post:

-Log into your WordPress site, then go to the main navigation menu and choose Posts > Add New…
+Log into your WordPress dashboard, then go to the main navigation menu and click on Posts > Add New…

-You can now start adding your title of the post and content by either typing or pasting your content in …
+The next step is to add the title of the post and post body content by either typing or pasting your content in …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.